ontocast.tool¶

 Initialize the Fuseki triple store manager.

-This method sets up the connection to Fuseki, creates the dataset if it doesn't exist, and optionally cleans all data from the dataset.
+This method sets up the connection to Fuseki and creates the dataset if it doesn't exist.
+The dataset is NOT cleaned on initialization.

 Parameters: